-2006 FITNESSGRAM report.
+FITNESSGRAM assessment.

 Given an emphasis on the benefits of participating in a culturally rich curriculum, 80% of students who receive reading intervention during their special area time will be exposed to or participate in additional cultural arts programs to be staged throughout the school year.